MLS attendance and sponsorship revenue hit regular season records

 The bigger audience is drawing bigger sponsorship dollars.

-The league signed 18 new sponsorship partners this season between the MLS and Soccer United Marketing (SUM), the commercial arm of the MLS.
+The league signed 18 new sponsorship partners this season between MLS and Soccer United Marketing, or SUM, the commercial arm of MLS.
 Sponsorship revenue for the league and SUM was up 13% year to date, and sponsorship revenue at the club level was also up 13% for the same period.

 League- and club-level sponsorship revenue both reached records.